 You downloaded three apps last month and opened none of them

-You’ve searched for the best goal setting apps before.
-You scrolled through the App Store, picked one with strong reviews, set up three goals, and forgot about all of it within two weeks.
-You’re not alone.
-A 2014 analysis by Conroy, Yang, and Maher of top-ranked physical activity apps found that the majority of top-ranked apps included feedback features, yet the gap between having features and keeping users engaged remains wide [1].
-If that pattern holds in fitness apps – the most popular behavior change category – it likely holds across goal management apps too.
+A 2014 analysis by Conroy, Yang, and Maher of top-ranked physical activity apps found that feedback on performance was among the most common behavior change techniques coded across 167 apps, yet most apps used fewer than four techniques total – and the gap between having features and keeping users engaged remains wide [1].
+If that pattern holds in fitness apps, it likely holds across personal goal management apps too.

 What you will learn